AK vs SKS: Which Should You Buy, and Why?

 A decade ago, the SKS had a huge price advantage over the average AK rifle.
 In the early 2000s, it wasn’t uncommon to snag a Yugoslavian SKS for under $100.
 Now, if shooters can even find them, they’re closer to $350 in rough condition.

 That’s not to say that the price of AKs has remained static, either.
-Since the 2012 panic, the average price of an AK rifle has increased to around $575 for entry-level carbines.
+Since the 2012 panic, the average price of an AK rifle has increased to around $575 for entry-level carbines, that are largely Yugo rifles.
+You’re going to pay more for Russian-made rifles, or the Chinese variants, including the related but slightly different Norinco Type 81.
+Modern takes, like the Klashnikov USA models, are much pricier but you do get what you pay for.

-Here’s where we separate the rookies from the rockstars.
+Here’s where we separate the rookies from the rockstars because once you start adding in aftermarket vs. stock rifles, it can get really fun.
 The SKS once had what was considered a robust accessory market.
 However, with the increasing popularity of firearms and the AK in the United States, the AK accessory business has eclipsed that of the SKS.

 With no fewer than seven different railed handguard markers, and dozens of furniture builders available, the only limit when customizing an AK rifle is a shooter’s budget—especially with parts like AR-stock adapters that greatly expand the available stock options for the AK.
 It’s also much easier to mount modern optics to AKs with side rails using mounts like those made by RS Regulate.
 Gross advantage: Kalashnikov.